skolk/PersonalDev/fatt-nomcon-2019/README.md

 FATT is currently in the process of undergoing a define freeze, Dev kit push, and Software synchronization:

 ## Current Asks
--Create Hardware version number
+[ ]Create Hardware version number
--Define Software Scope and Create version with in bounds -Create Software Package
+[ ]Define Software Scope and Create version with in bounds [ ]Create Software Package
--Produce 'plug and play' package in as MVP (POC has been established at Nom Com).
+[ ]Produce 'plug and play' package in as MVP (POC has been established at Nom Com).
--create a working MVP remake

 ## Where this project is now:
-FATT is active in X maker spaces running slightly different frameworks and hardware.
+FATT is active in 2 maker spaces running slightly different frameworks and hardware.

 ## Where we want to go:
+AN established trac reccored of what to build and where to go.

 # History